 Program in Startup folder not starting

-If a program in Startup folder not starting on startup in Windows 10, follow any of these methods to resolve the issue:
+If a program in the Startup folder is not starting on startup in Windows 11 or Windows 10, follow any of these methods to resolve the issue:

 - Check the Task Manager for startup entries